PhilipVigus/Learning-Notes/interview-questions.md

 #### High Level

-Diagram a high-level view of Rails MVC architecture Compare and contrast to another MVC framework
+1. Diagram a high-level view of Rails MVC architecture
+2. Compare and contrast to another MVC framework
+3. Diagram the sequence of events when you run rails server

+- Set APP_PATH to ./config/application.rb
+- Set ENV['BUNDLE_GEMFILE'] to ./Gemfile
+- Setup Bundler (without requiring gems yet)
+- Initialize a new Rails::Server (subclass of Rack::Server)
+- Require all Rails components (ActiveRecord, ActionPack, etc.)
+- Require all gems from your Gemfile
+- Define an Application that is a subclass of Rails::Application
+- Change directory to the root of your Rails application
+- Start the Rails::Server initialized earlier
+- Run Rails hooks in an orderly manner (load configuration, run initializers, etc.)
+- Your server is now waiting for requests!

-Diagram the sequence of events when you run rails server Diagram a request and response cycle of a user interacting with the rails app
+4. Diagram a request and response cycle of a user interacting with the rails app

+- user types url, browser makes request to server
+- router maps url to controller and action
+- controller/action handles request
+- action asks model to fetch data from database
+- model returns data
+- controller passes data to view
+- view renders page as HTML
+- controller sends HTML back to client

 #### Concepts